codewithdark-git/AI-ML-Intern-tasks/1-Week/Heart_disease_prediction/README.md

 - **Model File:** `Models/SVC_model.pkl`

+### Streamlit UI
+**Input Selection:**
+select the input method: manual or CSV upload.

+**CSV File Upload:**
+Used `st.file_uploader` to upload the CSV file.
+The uploaded file is then processed using `pandas.read_csv` to make predictions for each row.

+**Form for Manual Input:**

+Used st.selectbox to let users choose whether they want predictions from all models or just the best model (Random Forest).

+**Prediction Button:**

+Added a button (st.button) that triggers the prediction when clicked.
+The button checks the form inputs, makes the predictions, and then displays the results.

+**Result Display:**

+The results are shown using st.text, which formats the predictions into a readable string.

 ### Key Insights
 1. The Random Forest Classifier demonstrated the best overall performance, achieving the highest accuracy and F1 score.
 2. The Decision Tree Classifier exhibited near-perfect precision for negative predictions, making it a viable alternative in certain contexts.